spaelling/Blog/blogposts/2018-08-powershell-ms-graph-api-authentication.md

-I had to access the MS Graph API from Azure Function App and after wasting some time trying to get it to work with a Managed Service Identity (you can get a token, but cannot assign the MSI any roles, yet), I opted for the good ol\' Service Principal (SP).\
+﻿I had to access the MS Graph API from Azure Function App and after wasting some time trying to get it to work with a Managed Service Identity (you can get a token, but cannot assign the MSI any roles, yet), I opted for the good ol\' Service Principal (SP).

-\
-There are several blogpost on how to get a token for various Microsoft APIs, and most of the code is very similar, but they are all lacking one essential detail, without it you may get varying results.\
+There are several blogpost on how to get a token for various Microsoft APIs, and most of the code is very similar, but they are all lacking one essential detail, without it you may get varying results.
-\

 I experienced getting a token that the API claimed was invalid, one that was expired, not getting a token because the SP secret was incorrect (it was not), and maybe just that no overload of the function could be found.
-Clearly I was doing something wrong.\
+Clearly I was doing something wrong.
-\

 For good measure, here is a short guide on getting a working SP.
-Go to Azure AD,-\> App Registrations, and create a new app registration.\
+Go to Azure AD,-\> App Registrations, and create a new app registration.
-The application type is web app/API, you can put anything in the sign-on URL.\
+The application type is web app/API, you can put anything in the sign-on URL.
-\

 ::: {.separator}
 [![](https://1.bp.blogspot.com/-L0q-gDfE_K4/W4A_FLhD8-I/AAAAAAAAlPY/1VIvpySLgtQ3y4DBvdCw_vj7_5JVPwV6QCLcBGAs/s640/newappreg.PNG){width="640"
 height="384"}](https://1.bp.blogspot.com/-L0q-gDfE_K4/W4A_FLhD8-I/AAAAAAAAlPY/1VIvpySLgtQ3y4DBvdCw_vj7_5JVPwV6QCLcBGAs/s1600/newappreg.PNG)
 :::

-\
-This will also create an enterprise application.\
+This will also create an enterprise application.
-\

 In the settings of the newly registered app click Settings, and under API Access click Required permissions.
-Add a new permission and select the Microsoft Graph API, and check off the permissions needed.\
+Add a new permission and select the Microsoft Graph API, and check off the permissions needed.
-\

 ::: {.separator}
 [![](https://1.bp.blogspot.com/-EJO3n4u4O3s/W4A_9Ucqf-I/AAAAAAAAlPg/cA2u4-pguE8h06skrhrJOqASH5giIfqMgCLcBGAs/s640/newperm.PNG){width="640"